 The Georg Eckert Institute for International Textbook Research, Member of the Leibniz Association, has presented the biennial Georg Eckert research award since 2010.
-The award, which is sponsored by the Braunschweig-based educational publisher Westermann, honours excellence in academic work in the field of international research into educational media and will next be conferred in 2018.
+The award, which is sponsored by the Braunschweig-based educational publisher Westermann, honours excellence in academic work in the field of international research into educational media.
 It is presented for academic works which – topically or historically – relate to cultural, social, political or pedagogical aspects of textbooks and other educational media used in schools.
 In 2014 the Georg Eckert Institute also introduced an award for young academics, which aims to advance early-career scholars.

 The award is given in recognition of outstanding monographs, doctoral theses or post-doctoral works such as habilitation theses, as well as for edited volumes (the editors are the recipients in the latter case).
 Candidates for the award may put themselves forward or be nominated by others.